steelbrain/linter/docs/examples/ui-provider-v1.md

 This example demonstrates usage of [UI Provider v1 API](../types/ui-provider-v1.md)

 **Note**: Linter fills the messages with `version` and `key` keys to make telling difference between them easy for UI providers.
+**Note**: UI Providers may receive all versions of messages the base linter can accept.

 ## package.json